kevin218/Eureka/docs/source/ecf.rst

 Boolean to determine whether Stage 6 is run on all the apertures considered in Stage 5.
 If False, will just use the most recent output in the input directory.

-y_unit
-''''''
-The unit to use when plotting and saving the output table.
-For transit observations (or to plot the transmission spectrum from a phase curve observation), values can be "Rp/Rs" or "(Rp/Rs)^2".
-For eclipse observations (or to plot the dayside emission spectrum from a phase curve observation), the value must be "Fp/Fs".

-y_scalar
+y_params
 ''''''''
+The parameter to use when plotting and saving the output table.
+To plot the transmission spectrum, the value can be 'rp' or 'rp^2'.
+To plot the dayside emission spectrum, the value must be fp.
+To plot the spectral dependence of any other parameters, simply enter their name as formatted in your EPF.
+For convenience, it is also possible to plot '1/r1' and '1/r4' to visualize the exonential ramp timescales. y_params can also be formatted as a list to make many different plots.
+A "cleaned" version of y_params will be used in the filenames of the figures and save files relevant for that y_param (e.g. '1/r1' would not work in a filename, so it becomes '1-r1').

+y_labels
+''''''''
+The formatted string you want on the label of the y-axis.
+Set to None to use the default formatting which has been nicely formatted in LaTeX for most y_params.
+If y_params is a list, then y_labels must also be a list unless you want the same value applied to all y_params.

+y_label_units
+'''''''''''''
+The formatted string for the units you want on the label of the y-axis.
+For example '(ppm)', '(seconds)', or '(days$^{-1})$'.
+Set to None to automatically add any implied units from y_scalars (e.g. ppm if y_scalars=1e6), or set to '' to force no units.
+If y_params is a list, then y_label_units must also be a list unless you want the same value applied to all y_params.

+y_scalars
+'''''''''
 This parameter can be used to rescale the y-axis.
 If set to 100, the y-axis will be in units of percent.
 If set to 1e6, the y-axis will be in units of ppm.
 If set to any other value other than 1, 100, 1e6, then the y-axis will simply be multiplied by that value and the scalar will be noted in the y-axis label.
+If y_params is a list, then y_scalars must also be a list unless you want the same value applied to all y_params.

 x_unit
 ''''''